27 Fun Ways to Learn a Language Quickly

 It’s also one of the more fun things you can do and an experience you won’t forget.

 19. Hire a local guide.
-Most local guides will only speak their native language and you can use the experience as a way to test yourself to describe things and ask questions.
+Most local guides speak only their native language, and you can use the experience to test yourself by describing things and asking questions.

 20. Haggle.
 Put your negotiating skills to the test and see if you can convince someone to give you a deal.

-23. Go out to local bars.
+23. Go to local bars.
 Make sure to order everything in the local language.
-After a few drinks you will really be tested to see if you can correctly get your message across.
+After a few drinks, you will be really tested to see if you can correctly convey your message.

 24. Don’t use maps.
 Make sure to always ask for directions and read the signs.